github/docs/content/actions/learn-github-actions/variables.md

 **Note:**

 - If you need to use a workflow run's URL from within a job, you can combine these variables: `$GITHUB_SERVER_URL/$GITHUB_REPOSITORY/actions/runs/$GITHUB_RUN_ID`
-- Most of the default variables have a corresponding, and similarly named, context property.
-For example, the value of the `GITHUB_REF` variable can be read during workflow processing using the {% raw %}`${{ github.ref }}`{% endraw %} context property.

 {% endnote %}